 Some of the bosses really make you work.
 You'll have to sneak through a barrage of projectiles and smaller vermin to make precise bomb strikes on the massive spider.
 The final boss, on the other hand, gives up after taking just a few seconds' worth of direct hits from powered-up weaponry.

-Speaking of weaponry, four different devastators are at your disposal.
+Speaking of weaponry, four different devastators are at your disposal and can be strengthened to remarkable extremes (if you're willing to accept an expanded hitbox).
 If you power up the mighty blue "pinwheel," you'll find yourself flying freely for most of the adventure.
 The defense-oriented green shot had the most promise, as it unleashes sickles capable of eliminating any sort of enemy-emitted projectile, but CC gives us little reason to play with a conservative game plan.

 Look down at Stage 2's desecrated city to see a line of funny little beetles scampering down the road.
 The game employs more-serious enemy designs later on.